Sukhumi/Lorti-UI-Classic/README.md

 Updated it for TBC.
-Only works for TBC beta and Classic PTR currently.
 Thanks to Chordsy and all previous contributers/maintainers.

 # Lorti UI Classic.